February 27, 2021

 Tune in: http://bit.ly/WL-YOUTUBE

-Welcome to the fourth Saturday and finale of our month-long Winter Festival!
-This Saturday’s finale is filled with groove.
+Welcome to the finale of our month-long Winter Festival!
+This show is filled with groove.
 Starting with the new age art-pop trio Shabason, Krgovich & Harris, moving into the trio-hop sounds from 2020 Polaris Prize short-listed Witch Prophet, then ending with the legendary Canadian composer and songwriter Beverly Glenn-Copeland.

-Streaming from Harbourfront Centre + mystery spaces, we hope that this year’s festival finale brings you the strength of hope and optimism in the future that awaits us all.
+Recorded at Arraymusic in Toronto + mystery spaces in Halifax and Vancouver, we hope that this year’s festival finale brings you the strength of hope and optimism in the future that awaits us all.
 Let’s work to being kind to ourselves and to each other.

 Order drinks from Collective Arts Brewing – free delivery w/ promo code “WAVELENGTHFRIENDS” !